survivejs/maintenance-book/manuscript/code-quality/03-typing.md

 The definition states that `add` should receive two numbers and return one as a result.
 This is the way it's usually done in statically typed languages.

-Flow relies on a static type checker that has to be installed separately.
+Flow relies on a static type checker installed separately.
 As you run the tool, it will evaluate your code and provide recommendations.
 To ease development, [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) allows you to evaluate Flow types during runtime.

-T> [babel-plugin-flow-react-proptypes](https://www.npmjs.com/package/babel-plugin-flow-react-proptypes) allows you to generate `propTypes` based on Flow definitions.
+T> [babel-plugin-flow-react-proptypes](https://www.npmjs.com/package/babel-plugin-flow-react-proptypes) allows you to generate `propTypes` using Flow definitions.
 It brings the two ideas together.

 T> [flow-coverage-report](https://www.npmjs.com/package/flow-coverage-report) allows you to track the Flow typing coverage of your system.
 The idea is similar as for **test coverage**.